contact@consultdmw.com

 How to create an adaptable search form that can be ported easily to other Microsoft® Access databases.

-Last updated on 2021-01-21 by David Wallis.
+Last updated on 2024-04-29.

 Requirements for a Search Form

-In the majority of the databases that I’ve created for clients, their users want to be able to search for records according to varied search criteria.
-So my design approach for a search form needs to follow these main principles:
+In the majority of the databases that I've created for clients, their users want to be able to search for records according to a variety of search criteria.

 Search Form Design